 Testosterone levels affect women as well.
 However, women create lower levels and are more sensitive to androgens than men.
-Testosterone levels in women vary, but according to the National Institutes of Health, normal measurements range from 15 to 70 nanograms per deciliter (NIH, 2012).
+Testosterone levels in women vary.
+According to the University of Rochester Medical Center, normal measurements range from 15 to 70 ng/dL.

 - a reaction to certain medications

 - thyroid gland disorders

 According to Mayo Clinic, the best way to diagnose low testosterone is to visit your doctor for a blood test.
 The University of Rochester Medical Center suggests that the best time of day to have a blood sample taken for a testosterone test is around 8 a.m.
 Results outside of the normal range could be caused by conditions like:

 - failure of the testicles

 - chronic illness (such as diabetes or kidney disease)